-Ms. Allen graduated from Pepperdine University, and got her Master Degree in the field of management and administration.
+Ms. Allen graduated from Pepperdine University, and got her master's degree in the field of management and administration.
 She has the professional experience of working as a consultant for the National Chiropractic Council & American Acupuncture Council.
 She teaches the course of Practice Management.